flexxui/flexx-book/README.md

 * The books landing page: https://leanpub.com/flexx/
 * A sample can be read here: https://leanpub.com/flexx/read
-* More links will follow after the first "publication"

 Want to help?
 You can create an issue if you think something is missing (note that at this point a lot is missing ;) ).
 You can fix typos in the